Kirsten Cole, LCMHCA, LCAS, CCS-I

 Hello!
-My name is Kirsten Cole and I am a Licensed Clinical Mental Health Counselor Associate and Licensed Clinical Addictions Specialist Associate.
+My name is Kirsten Cole and I am a Licensed Clinical Mental Health Counselor Associate and Licensed Clinical Addictions Specialist.
 I am originally from South Florida, but moved to Boone, North Carolina to attend Appalachian State University.
 I received my Bachelor’s Degree in Psychology and then went on to receive my Master’s Degree in Clinical Mental Health Counseling.
-I have recently moved to the Charlotte area with my husband, Charlie and our dog, Baxter.
+After graduating from Appalachian State University, I made Charlotte home with my husband, Charlie and our dog, Baxter.

 In my free time, you can find me at the gym lifting weights.
 I fell in love with fitness after I began a weight loss journey three years ago.
 I was able to experience firsthand how beneficial physical exercise was for mental health (and vice versa) and I encourage my own clients to be aware of how their physical and mental health are intertwined.
 When I’m not at the gym, I am home baking sweets or exploring new restaurants with my husband.

 I have a fierce passion for helping others.
 I have worked in the community mental health setting with clients with a broad spectrum of disorders.
 I wholeheartedly believe in the strength and capacity of my clients and provide loyalty and encouragement as we work together towards a better lifestyle.
 I understand personally and professionally that growth and change do not happen without adversity.
 I understand, also, that such adversity is incredibly healing and rewarding for the body and mind.